 Can an off-the-shelf product like Tria Beauty Eye Wrinkle Correcting Laser truly reverse the visible signs of ageing?
 Paul Godbold investigates how it works and puts it to the test.

-How many times have you looked at a beauty product and said, “Rubbish, it’s all marketing, it’ll never work”.
-I’ve done this frequently and had my ‘fingers burnt’ more than a few times, falling for the fancy words and promises, and feeling like a fool later.
+How many times have you looked at a beauty product and said, “Rubbish, it’s all marketing, it’ll never work”?
+I’ve done this frequently and had my ‘fingers burnt’ more than a few times, falling for the fancy words and promises and feeling like a fool later.

 Areas I needed the Tria eye laser to improve

 I’m now in my late 40’s and things are now becoming more noticeable.
 My eyelids are drooping, parts of my face seem a little out of kilter, the wrinkles around the eyes seem deeper, so, enough is enough, I’m going to war!

-As someone who was renowned for my looks in my early days, I’m now on a constant hunt for products to preserve what little of my looks I have left and make what I still have, look better.
+As someone who was renowned for my looks in my early days, I’m now on a constant hunt for products to preserve what little of my looks I have left and make what I still have look better.